Torben2907/qml-supervised/README.md

 ```shell
 pip install virtualenv
 ```
-Note that this command will install this globally for your python binary.
+Note that this command will install `virtualenv` globally for your python binary.
 Then create a virtual environment for installment of the required packages via
 ```shell
 virtualenv --python C:\Path\To\Python\python.exe myvirtualenv